Single-Stream Recycling: Curbside & Dumpsters

-Recycling dumpsters are for residents living in multi-unit facilities with eight or more units.
-Recycling containers are placed near the residential complexes for residents to put in household recyclable items.
+Residential recycling dumpsters are for multi-unit properties with eight or more units.
+Recycling containers are placed near complexes for residents to recycle household items.
 Containers are emptied by the contractor each week on the scheduled collection day.
 Recycling does not have to be sorted and are all placed into the single stream container.
 Please do not contain recyclables in plastic bags, but rather empty recyclables freely inside the dumpster.
-Plastic film, such as plastic bags, is not recyclable for single-stream recycling and should be recycled separately at local retailers.
 Make sure the area in front of the dumpster is kept clean and free from snow or ice in the winter to allow for safe pick up.
 Residents should notify their property manager if a container is missed for pick-up.

 Acceptable Recycling Materials

 Only acceptable recycling materials will be collected.
 Proactively check recyclables and remove non-recyclable items, such as plastic bags, to avoid contaminating loads.
 Do not use plastic bags to hold recyclables.
 Recycling materials should be placed freely in a rigid bin.
 Acceptable recycling items include paper, metal, glass, cardboard, and plastic.
-Unacceptable recycling items include plastic bags, Styrofoam, mirrors, batteries, light bulbs, bubble wrap, and other items as listed in our detailed list of acceptable trash and recycling materials (PDF).
+Unacceptable items for recycling include plastic bags, Styrofoam, mirrors, batteries, light bulbs, bubble wrap, food scraps, and other items as listed in our detailed list of acceptable trash and recycling materials.

 Prevent Recycling Contamination